Westbridge’s Top Experiences

-- The Trans-Canada Trail near Westbridge – travel north to the abandoned rail station of Rhone, or south to the no-longer rail point of Zamora.
+- The The Great Trail near Westbridge – travel north to the abandoned rail station of Rhone, or south to the no-longer rail point of Zamora.
 Hike and bike from spring through to fall.
 Cross-country skiing and snowshoeing in winter.

-- Travel north of the Trans Canada Trail to Rhone (7 km – 4.4 mi) from Westbridge to Paul Lautard’s Cyclist Shop and War Memorial.
+- Travel north of The Great Trail to Rhone (7 km – 4.4 mi) from Westbridge to Paul Lautard’s Cyclist Shop and War Memorial.
 A free rest stop for cyclists to get off the trail to rest.
 You can sleep here, gather your energy and take shelter from inclement weather.

 - Rejuvenate your body, mind and spirit at the Skycliffe Hümüh Monestery Retreat.
 This centre for spiritual awareness specializes in Buddhist Transcendental Meditation.
 It has guest lodges and a campground.
 Advanced bookings only.
 Approximately 30 km (19 mi) from Westbridge.

 - Save money and get some great buys at the Westbridge Thrift Store at the Westbridge Community Hall.
 Open Friday and Saturday, 10 a.m. to 3 p.m. in the summer and 11 a.m. to 2 p.m. in the winter.